bmos/FG-luacheck/README.md

 * unregister.+
 * handle.+

-**If you fork this repo, you must add a secret to your repo settings named ACTIONS containing a GitHub Personal Access Token**
+**If you fork this repo to generate your own luacheck config file, you must add a secret to your repo settings named ACTIONS containing a GitHub Personal Access Token**